pizzalover125/dictionary/README.md

-# dictionary
+# Dictionary
-A basic dictionary...
+A super simple dictionary.
+Vist the website at https://pizzalover125.github.io/dictionary/.